tencent-quantum-lab/tensorcircuit/docs/source/advance.rst

 Advanced Usage
 ================

-MPS simulator
+MPS Simulator
 ----------------

 (Still experimental support)

-Split two-qubit gates
+Split Two-qubit Gates
 -------------------------

 The two-qubit gates applied on the circuit can be decomposed via SVD, which may further improve the optimality the contraction path finding.